3 registered (Shyshark, 2 invisible),

 “Supposedly, if you believe my relatives … “ she says, then laughs in that way she does, as if she already knew this was the funny part of the story.
 “It wasn’t him but the Sicilian who was the lazy one … In order to get rid of him they sent him to America.“

 Castro is her father's grandfather, who left Sicily under the cover of darkness with his wife and two small sons, sneaking into NewYork illegally.
 He left unexpectedly because Sicilian culture had gone underground when Sicily became owned, their libraries burned, their language illegalized, their literature tatooed in secret on their backs, their agricultural goods secretly smuggled out and sold.
 Only the godfather kept the appropriate contacts to make this possible.
-One godfather had to send my great grandfather away for my great-grandfather's own safety – with nothing left to keep of his heritage but one word – Mafia – meaning a beautiful form of violence, and synonymous with the word independence.
+My great-grandfather had to steal away from Sicily to America either running from a godfather or sent away by his own for his own safety – with nothing left to keep of his heritage but one word – Mafia – meaning a beautiful form of violence, synonymous with the word independence.
 Only my last name is on the wall at Ellis Island, not Mom's – I went there and checked myself.

-“Of course they’d call the slave with freedom on his mind, Laze.”
+“Of course they’d call the slave with freedom on his mind, Laze," I reply.

 Stepping through the long line of jolting boxcars, I open end-car doors, step over the wild-moving metal floors in between cars, then open the next end-car door.
 I pass two young women.